awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 # Spot Instances<a name="using-spot-instances"></a>

 A Spot Instance is an unused EC2 instance that is available for less than the On\-Demand price\.
 Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly\.
 The hourly price for a Spot Instance is called a Spot price\.
-The Spot price of each instance type in each Availability Zone is set by Amazon EC2, and adjusted gradually based on the long\-term supply of and demand for Spot Instances\.
+The Spot price of each instance type in each Availability Zone is set by Amazon EC2, and is adjusted gradually based on the long\-term supply of and demand for Spot Instances\.
 Your Spot Instance runs whenever capacity is available and the maximum price per hour for your request exceeds the Spot price\.

 Spot Instances are a cost\-effective choice if you can be flexible about when your applications run and if your applications can be interrupted\.
 For example, Spot Instances are well\-suited for data analysis, batch jobs, background processing, and optional tasks\.
-For more information, see [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/purchasing-options/spot-instances/)\.
+For more information, see [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot-instances/)\.

 **Topics**
 + [Concepts](#spot-features)